keylime/enhancements/7_multi-tenancy.md

 What is out of scope for this enhancement?
 Listing non-goals helps to focus discussion and make progress.
 -->

+implementation of multi tenancy requires a substantially rework of the code base and introduction of new functionality.
+To provide ease of review and implementation this enhancement will be delivered in different stages as individual pull requests.

+This will be done in a manner that limits the need to break backwards compatibility or require complex upgrade tasks.

+The first change will introduce the JWT framework and the means to create and manage users.

+The second change will implement a system to manage agents within a Multi Tenancy manner, such as register an agent to a particular group and / or user and allow administrators to move agents to another group.

 ## Proposal